Murtuza-Chawala/Face-Detection-using-Deep-Learning-and-Python/README.md

 # Face-Detection-using-Deep-Learning-and-Python
-Detect faces with a very hig accuracy using OpenCV built in deep learning face detector with Python
+Detect faces with a very high accuracy using OpenCV built in deep learning face detector with Python

 ### The detected faces